cyborgsage/reddit-nlp-strategy/README.md

 ## Future Research

 Future work for this project includes manually labeling the GME comments and then training models based upon those labels.
 This would be tough work as well as tedious as many comments are quite subjective and interpretable in multiple ways.
 Lastly, I would like to explore further in my time series work with NLP.
 I thought I was able to make good progress there.
 One thing I worked on was researching sentiment trends over time.
-I started working with stacked LSTMs to predict price as well.
-My intuition would be that the viable way to proceed would be to refine the sentiment analyzer before fusing it with several layers of quantitative financial data in some type of neural network.
-I would also like to try working with structured NLP data.
-Over the course of several years, this may progress to development and implementation of low latency algorithmic trading strategies integrating machine readable indicators such as NLP.

 ## References